zachpino/generative-design-workshop-s21/week03/README.md

 ##### Grasshopper (4 hours)

 Recreate the three examples above, paying special attention to grafting, flatterning, and random nodes, and compose any questions that bubble up in Miro.
-We'll spend lots of time next week in Grasshopper, so please log and plan to share any issues you encounter.
+We'll spend lots of time next week in Grasshopper, so please log and plan to share any issues you encounter by marking up screenshots of the definitions in Miro.

 ##### Listening and Reading (1.5 hours)